sigulete/kde-bootc/README.md

 For instance, if `/etc/passwd` is locally modified, `uid` or `gid` allocations for services may not get updated, resulting in service failures.

-Use `ostree admin config-diff` to list the files in your local `/etc` that are no longer managed by bootc, because they were modified or added.
+Use `ostree admin config-diff` to list the files in your local `/etc` that are no longer managed by bootc, because they are modified or added.

 If a particular configuration file needs to be managed by bootc, you can revert it by copying the version created by the container build from `/usr/etc` to `/etc`.